English Martyrs' Catholic Church, Goring-by-Sea

 English Martyrs' Church is in Compton Avenue, Goring-by-Sea, Worthing, West Sussex, England.
 It is an active Roman Catholic parish church in the diocese of Arundel & Brighton and the Worthing deanery.

-Hand-painted by Gary Bevans over five and a half years, English Martyrs' Church has the world's only known reproduction of Michelangelo's Sistine Chapel ceiling, which has been described as "a marvel" and "astonishing".
+Hand-painted by Gary Bevans over five and a half years, English Martyrs' Church has the only known reproduction of Michelangelo's Sistine Chapel ceiling, which has been described as "a marvel" and "astonishing".

 Reproduction of Sistine Chapel ceiling

 Following a visit with his wife and children to the Sistine Chapel in Rome for the beatification of the English Martyrs in 1987, sign-painter Gary Bevans was inspired to paint a copy of the Sistine Chapel frescoes on the ceiling of English Martyrs' Church.
 The frescoes painted by Michelangelo on the ceiling of the Sistine Chapel from 1508 are regarded as one of the major artistic accomplishments of human civilisation.
 Bevans realised that English Martyrs' Church is the same width as the Sistine Chapel in Rome, and slightly shorter in length.
 Bevans had already produced works of art for the church.
 These included images of two of the English Martyrs - St Thomas More and St John Fisher, and a painting of the Last Supper which unusually includes Mary on Jesus' left, a young child and a Yorkshire Terrier.

 Having secured the backing of the parish priest he received permission from the bishop of Arundel and Brighton, Cormac Murphy-O'Connor and began work later in 1987.
 Bevans completed the painting of the ceiling in 1993, five and a half years later.
 Bevans completed the works by himself, working in the evening and at weekends, in addition to his full-time job.
 The painted area is on a wooden vaulted surface fixed to the church roof, painted white, with frescos painted in acrylic paint.